TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 {{< katex >}}
 \\(R_{eq} = \frac{1}{\frac{1}{R_1} + \frac{1}{R_2}}\\)

-Now, if you’re dealing with more complex resistor networks, figuring out the equivalent resistance can become a real headache.
+Now, if you're dealing with more complex resistor networks, figuring out the equivalent resistance can become a real headache.

 ### The Idea

-That’s when I had an idea: what if I created a simple scripting language to make these calculations easier?
+That's when I had an idea: what if I created a simple scripting language to make these calculations easier?
 A kind of shortcut for resistor math!

-Here’s what I came up with:
+Here's what I came up with:

 - You can assign values to resistors.
 For example, `R1 = 220`.
-The unit (Ohms) is assumed, so you don’t have to write it.
+The unit (Ohms) is assumed, so you don't have to write it.
 - For resistors in series, you can use the `->` function.
 For example, `->(R1, R2, R3)` calculates their equivalent resistance.
 - For resistors in parallel, you use `//`.
 It works the same way: `//(R1, R2, R3)`.
 - If you want to print the result of a calculation, just assign it to `?`.

-Here’s an example of how it works:
+Here's an example of how it works:

 ```ohmscript
 R1 = 220